When to Plant Roses in Arizona + Best Rose Growing Tips

 Arizona Climate Zones

-Arizona has diverse geography and climate, ranging from desert valleys to mountain ranges.
+Arizona has a diverse geography and climate, ranging from desert valleys to mountain ranges.

 The state is divided into five climate zones with unique characteristics and gardening and agriculture challenges.